commercetools/fs2-queues/CONTRIBUTING.md

-# Contributing to `cloud-queues`
+# Contributing to `fs2-queues`

-There a several ways you can contribute to `cloud-queues`:
+There a several ways you can contribute to `fs2-queues`:
  - You found a bug?
 You can [open an issue][open-issue].
  - If you have an idea, found something missing, or just a question, you can also [open an issue][open-issue].
  - Code contributions are also welcome, you can [open a pull request][open-pr].